-Figure 2: The Graphical Blackbox Model of the Reaction Wheel Controller in SpecTRM-RL
+Figure 2: The Graphical Blackbox Model of the RWA in SpecTRM-RL

 For successful model-driven development, domain experts must be able to review and ideally to create the models.
-The translation from system requirements and design to component requirements is critical-many recent software-related aerospace system losses, such as Mars Polar Lander, have stemmed from problems arising in the translation from system requirements to software requirements or in changes to existing software made by software engineers who did not understand all the basic engineering assumptions underlying the functionality provided (Mars Climate Orbiter) [5].
+The translation from system requirements and design to component requirements is critical-many recent software-related aerospace system losses have stemmed from problems arising in the translation from system requirements to software requirements or in changes to existing software made by software engineers who did not understand all the basic engineering assumptions underlying the functionality provided [4].

-It is unreasonable to expect engineers and other domain experts (for example, ground controllers and astronauts) to read and find errors in code or even in most of the widely used modeling and specification languages such as UML.
+It is unreasonable to expect engineers and other domain experts (for example, ground controllers and astronauts) to read and find errors in most of the widely used modeling and specification languages such as UML or, worse, to review code.
 SpecTRM-RL was designed with the primary goals of readability and ease of learning and to be a requirements specification and modeling language that is usable by everyone involved in the creation of a spacecraft and its components.

-The SpecTRM-RL language design has evolved over the past ten years through what we have learned from using it on real projects as well as careful laboratory experimentation [16] about the modeling language design features that enhance readability, reduce error-proneness [7], and encourage complete specification of important information that is often omitted [6].
+The SpecTRM-RL language design has evolved over the past ten years through what we have learned from using it on real projects as well as careful laboratory experimentation [13] about the modeling language design features that enhance readability, reduce error-proneness [6], and encourage complete specification of important information that is often omitted [5].
 Most engineers can learn to read SpecTRM-RL models (and they can find errors in the modeled behavior) with about ten to fifteen minutes training.

 Figure 2 shows the graphical part of the SpecTRM-RL model of the RWA and the immediate control loops within which it is embedded in our spacecraft architecture.
 The RWA is controlled by the ADCS and in turn controls the reaction wheels.
 On the left is its controller (the ADCS).
 The right side shows the hardware the RWA is in turn controlling and from which the RWA receives feedback (the individual reaction wheels).
 The shaded part of the model describes the required blackbox behavior of the reaction wheel controller-internal design information is not included.
 The ADCS would have an equivalent model as well as one for each of the generic ADCS components.
+When designing a specific spacecraft, the designer would select the SpecTRM-GC models for the components being used.